-All Internal Audit reports are issued to the relevant managers, and include recommendations and agreed action plans.
+All Internal Audit reports are issued to the relevant officers, and include recommendations and agreed action plans.
 It is then management's responsibility to ensure that appropriate action is taken to address these recommendations.
-Significant matters arising are brought to the attention of the Pensions Committee.
-During 2018/19, there were no matters which required to be brought to the attention of the Committee.
+Internal Audit reports are always brought to the attention of the Pensions Committee and Pension Board with any matters of significance being highlighted and commented upon by management.
+During 2018/19, there were no matters of significance which required to be brought to the attention of the Committee and Board.